Radish Greens Chimichurri

 - How to serve: Serve on top of roasted vegetables, plant-based burgers or sausages, mix into soups and stews, or as a dipping sauce for bread or raw veggies.
 Chimichurri can also be used as a marinade for vegetables.

-- Notes: We highly recommend taking the time to finely chop all ingredients and mix together in oil rather than making the chimichurri in a food processor or blender.
+- Recipe notes: We highly recommend taking the time to finely chop all ingredients and mix together in oil rather than making the chimichurri in a food processor or blender.
 Traditional chimichurri is a looser consistency, with small bits of herb, garlic, and spices suspended in oil — not a thick herb sauce like you would get when blended.
 If you are using a blender, simply pulse the dry ingredients and then add to oil after to get the right consistency.

-- Tools Needed: kitchen knife set, glass mixing bowls
+- Tools needed: kitchen knife set, glass mixing bowls

 Prep Ahead and Storage: Make the chimichurri up to 3 days ahead of time and store in the refrigerator until ready to serve.
 Remove from the cold refrigerator at least 30 minutes before serving to bring to room temperature.
 You can freeze chimichurri for up to one month, possibly more.